Eastern Oklahoma State College

 Eastern operates a 4,000-acre farm as a living, outdoor laboratory that enables students to gain real-world experience in numerous agricultural areas of study.
 General agriculture students will benefit from a variety of hands-on livestock, agronomy and horticultural learning opportunities.
 Eastern runs fall and spring-calving commercial cattle, as well as a set of purebred angus cattle.
 Students gain hands-on experience with artificial insemination and embryo transfer with these cattle.
 Forestry students learn hands-on from tree planting, timber harvesting, prescribed burning and other conservation practices.

-For all cattle and bull sales, please contact Chris Hall at 918-465-1726 or chall@eosc.edu
+For all cattle and bull sales, please contact Tabitha Curliss at 918-465-1724 or tcurliss@eosc.edu.

 EOSC Agricultural Hall of Fame